Last updated: 2018-08-15 (Last change: New data load commands)

-Usually the best way to integrate addons into your project is using the Git version control system, which allows to customize the addons while maintaining the ability to merge changes from upstream if needed.
+The official way to integrate addons into your project is using the Git version control system, which allows to customize the addons while maintaining the ability to merge changes from upstream if needed.
 It is possible to manually drop-in the addons into the project, but this is rarely appropriate except for demoing purposes.

 We provide access to Git repositories for the addons.
 Upon placing an order for an addon or receiving enterprise access, you will be provided with a SCIPIO ERP Gitlab account, a way to add an SSH key to your account, and a link to the Git repository for the addon.